-VersaBank has established three core low-cost diversified funding (deposit) channels that provide it with a significant cost of funds advantage: personal deposits, commercial deposits, and holdbacks retained from VersaBank's loan and lease receivables origination partners that are classified as other liabilities.
-Personal deposits, consisting principally of guaranteed investment certificates, are sourced primarily through a well-established and well-diversified deposit broker network that the Bank continues to grow and expand across Canada.
-Commercial deposits are sourced primarily through custom operating accounts made available to insolvency professionals.
-VersaBank has developed state-of-the-art customized banking software that is used by insolvency professionals.
-VersaBank's custom banking software integrates banking services with the market-leading software platforms used primarily in the administration of consumer bankruptcy and proposal restructuring proceedings.
+VersaBank has established three core low-cost diversified funding (deposit) channels that provide it with a significant cost of funds advantage: personal deposits, commercial deposits, and cash reserves retained from VersaBank's Point-of-Sale Financing origination partners that are classified as other liabilities.
+Personal deposits, consisting predominately of guaranteed investment certificates, are sourced primarily through a well-established and diversified deposit broker network that the Bank continues to grow and expand across Canada.
+Commercial deposits are sourced primarily through a customized banking solution made available to insolvency professionals.
+VersaBank developed innovative software that integrates banking services through a proprietary application programming interface (API) with market-leading software platforms used to administer insolvency and restructuring proceedings.